appsody/website/content/tutorials/ServerlessRust.md

 ### Create a Knative Environment

 Choose one of the options below to create a Knative environment.
-The quickest way to get going if you don't have a Knative environment is to choose the IBM Cloud option.
+If you don't have a Knative environment the quickest way to get going is to choose the [IBM Cloud](https://cloud.ibm.com/docs/knative?topic=knative-kn-install-cli) option.

 - [Fast - Knative on IBM Cloud](https://cloud.ibm.com/docs/knative?topic=knative-kn-install-cli)